contao/docs-archive/manual/en/02-Administration-area.md

 To speed up the workflow when working with Contao, there are several back end shortcuts which allow you to execute certain commands.
-You can e.g. trigger the "save" button at the end of a form by klicking it with your mouse or by using the keyboard shortcut `[Alt]+[s]`.
+You can e.g. trigger the "save" button at the end of a form by clicking it with your mouse or by using the keyboard shortcut `[Alt]+[s]`.